Facebook pixel

 • Discrimination based on gender expression and identity

-LGBTQ Discrimination Examples
+LGBTQ Workplace Discrimination Examples

 There are several other types of workplace discrimination that members of the LGBTQ community face.
 This list is not exhaustive.